 Step 1.
 Identify not just your needs, but also of potential investors

-Who are the possible audience of your financial model?
+Who is the possible audience for your financial model?

 - And, of course, you…

 As the owner, why do you need a startup financial model?
 Your first reason could be, you are needing a way to properly quantify the operations of your business.
 You would like to see what your income could be in the coming years.
 Moreover, you want to know the current valuation of your startup.

 How about the potential investors?
 What could be their possible needs?
 First of all, they want to know the profitability of your startup.
 They want to know rates of return figures such as the IRR.
 Of course, if they are going to invest money (as well as time and efforts) so somebody else’s business, they would like it to be worth it all.

 The creditors, on the other hand, would like to see if you will be able to repay loans on time or not.
 They would like to see if the profits of the business will suffice to meet maturing obligations.